Staying Optimistic During Your Job Search

 6. Volunteer In the Meantime

 Volunteering is a wonderful way to keep busy while you're out of work.
 It truly is a win-win scenario, where the organization directly gains, but you too can indirectly gain as well.
-Volunteering can keep your thoughts positive, your skills sharp, and work experience current.
-Here are five tangible benefits you can experience by giving of your time freely:
+Volunteering can help keep your thoughts positive, your skills sharp, and work experience current.
+Here are five tangible benefits you can experience by freely giving of your time:

 - Make valuable connections: there is always the possibility of getting to know others and expanding your network.
 You never know who maybe able to lend a hand to you in return.